TotalMiner/totalminer.github.io/lua_tut/getting_started/main.md

 Click the 'Exit' button, or press the `Esc` key.

-You should now be back at the Scripts Menu, and you should see your script listed in the main script list.
+You should now be back at the `Scripts` tab, and you should see your script listed in the main script list.

 Click the `Mode:Edit` button once and it should now say `Mode:Run`